Follow TV Tropes

 Robin: Don't do that again.

-So we've all seen a shapeshifter.
-And we all know that when a shapeshifter shifts themselves into another entity, they usually assume the voice of the entity they are copying.
-Meaning, a perfect imitation of another character's voice is a Required Secondary Power of anyone who would change their physical form.
+We've all seen a shapeshifter, and we all know that when a shapeshifter shifts themselves into another entity, they usually assume the voice of the entity they are copying — meaning a perfect imitation of another character's voice is a Required Secondary Power of anyone who would change their physical form.

 Being a Voice Changeling, however, requires the distinction between someone who changes their physical form and someone who merely changes their voice.
 Meaning, while any run-of-the-mill shapeshifter can copy a subject's voice, in order to be a Voice Changeling, you've got to perfectly copy a voice without changing your body.